Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Smoothness of the Renormalisation Map

 \chapter{Smoothness of the Renormalisation Map}

-In this chapter we prove Theorem \ref{prop:smoothnessofS}.
-The strategy is to write the renormalisation map $\myS$ as a composition of simpler maps and to show smoothness for those maps.
+In this chapter we prove smoothness of the renormalisation map $\myS_k$ formulated in Theorem 6.7.
+The strategy is to write the map $\myS_k$ as a composition of simpler maps and to show smoothness for those maps.
 For this chapter we fix a scale $k$.
-No index will in the following denote quantities on scale $k$ while a prime will denote quantities on the next scale $k+1$.
+To simplify typography, the functions $H$ and $K$ without a scale index will in the following denote the quantities on scale $k$ while primed $H'$ and $K'$ are the quantities on the next scale $k+1$.
+In final Chapter 12 devoted to the determination of the renormalized Hamiltonian and dealing with an application of the implicit function theorem to the whole trajectory of relevant and irrelevant interactions $(H_k, K_k)$ we come back to explicit notation with scale indices.